Sign up to our Newsletter

 Step Three: Choose Your Top Law Schools

-For instance, you should keep note of their median GPA, median LSAT, and other important factors they look at.
+For instance, you should note their median GPA, median LSAT, and other important factors they consider.

 Step Four: Write Your LSAT